kvnloughead/notes/default/rails-deploy.md

   To add Heroku's Linux platform to Gemfile.lock.
 Then add, commit and push again.
 This may need to be done everytime on Linux, I'm not sure.

+7. Anytime you create new resources you'll have to run `heroku run rails db:migrate` before deploying